Weather & Storm Watch

 ALERT COLOURS

-There are 3 types of alert colours and symbols.
-The colours tell you what risk the weather is to you.
+There are three types of alert colours and symbols.
+The colours tell you the risk of the weather conditions.
 The weather alert colours move from yellow, to orange, to red, as the potential risk increases.

 YELLOW